How To Use A Bike Pump?

 Another drawback to track pumps is that they don't always fit all bikes perfectly.
 If yours doesn't work correctly, there isn't much you can do except try another model.

-- Steel barrel
+- Steel barrel with ergonomically designed comfortable handle

 The simplest model of bicycle pump is the floor pump or tall pump.
 These pumps come in two varieties; manual and electric.
 Manual floor pumps are typically made from plastic and weigh less than 10 pounds.
 Electric floor pumps often include an LCD screen that shows the current air pressure inside the tire.
 Floor pumps are great because they're easy to store when not used and provide quick inflation times.